 The process of applying through the Alberta Advantage Immigration Program Express Entry stream starts with creating an Express Entry profile.
 To do so, you will require valid language test results and possibly an Educational Credential Assessment.
-Once your Express Entry profile is active, if you have indicated that you are willing to live in Alberta, and you have a CRS score that is higher than 300 – your profile is eligible to be considered by Alberta.
+Once you have an active Express Entry profile, if you have indicated that you are willing to live in Alberta, and you have a CRS score that is higher than 300 – you become one of the qualified candidates and your profile is eligible to be considered by Alberta.

 AAIP Notification of Interest

 You will be notified that there is a new message in your IRCC portal if Alberta decides to invite you to apply for the AAIP EE stream.
-When you log into your account, there will be a pop-up window that advises you that Alberta is interested in your profile You will need to take a screenshot of that message and email it to the AAIP program within 2 weeks of receiving it, in order to receive access to the AAIP EE application portal.
+When you log into your active Express Entry profile, there will be a pop-up window that advises you that Alberta is interested in your profile You will need to take a screenshot of that message and email it to the AAIP program within 2 weeks of receiving it, in order to receive access to the Alberta Express Entry stream application portal.
 Once Alberta responds to your email and provides you with a link to their application portal, you will have 30 days to start creating your AAIP EE Application and a total of 60 days in which to submit it for processing.

 What do I need to apply for AAIP EE?